xyliatgithub/EN.650.654-Spring2026/LabFour/readme.md

   - Now you can access that page from machine B using the browser by typing ```Machine_A_IP/test.html``` on the URL field.

 > [!IMPORTANT]
 > In this lab, you need to block a website.
 Many popular website use multiple IP addresses now.
-It might be too difficult to block these websites.
+It might be too difficult to block such websites.
 However, you could just block a website with a static IP address, like ```www.syr.edu```.

 - Sometimes even if your firewall settings are correct, it may still not block the target website.
 This may be due to the configuration principle of UFW.
-The matching of UFW rules is based on the order in which the rules appear, so once a rule is matched, the check stops.
+The matching of UFW rules is based on the order in which the rules appear.
+Once a rule is matched, the check stops.
 To fix this, you could edit ```/etc/ufw/before.rules``` file.
 Add your rule under ```# End required lines``` in the file.
 The rule should be look like ```-A ufw-before-input -s <your vm's IP> -j DROP```.
 Then, run the command
   ```bash
   ufw reload
   ```